 This uncommon cancer develops in a man's testicles, the reproductive glands that produce sperm.
 Most cases occur between ages 20 and 54.
 The American Cancer Society recommends that all men have a testicular exam when they see a doctor for a routine physical.
 Men at higher risk (a family history or an undescended testicle) should talk with a doctor about additional screening.
 Some doctors advise regular self-exams, gently feeling for hard lumps, smooth bumps, or changes in size or shape of the testes.

 Colorectal cancer is the second most common cause of death from cancer.
 Men have a slightly higher risk of developing it than women.
 The majority of colon cancers slowly develop from colon polyps: growths on the inner surface of the colon.
-After cancer develops it can invade or spread to other parts of the body.
-The way to prevent colon cancer is to find and remove colon polyps before they turn cancerous.
+After cancer develops, it can invade or spread to other parts of the body.
+The way to prevent colon cancer is to find and remove polyps before they turn cancerous.